m-tofighi/SP-CNN/README.md

  	3- Specify a path to save the outputs
 	4- For assessment we used the same Matlab code provided by Sirinukunwattana et al.

-For further information and questions please contact M. Tofighi at tofighi@psu.edu
+For further information and questions please contact me at tofighi@psu.edu